Downtown Wichita: Transportation

 Broadway Street is the main north–south street through downtown; Douglas Avenue is the main east–west street.
 Other arterial roads include: Central Avenue, which runs east–west along the central business district's northern edge; Washington Avenue, which runs north–south along its eastern edge; and Kellogg Avenue (U.S. Route 54 and U.S. Route 400), which runs along its southern edge.
 The base point for the numbering of all postal addresses in the city and Sedgwick County is the intersection of Douglas Avenue and Main Street.
 Douglas is the divider between north and south; Main Street is the divider between east and west.

 The Wichita Transit Center, Wichita Transit’s main bus terminal, is located downtown at South Topeka Street and East William Street.
-Most of Wichita Transit’s bus routes service the central business district including the 11 through 17 and 21 through 29 routes.
+Most of Wichita Transit's bus routes service the central business district including the 11 through 17 and 21 through 29 routes.
 All four routes of the free Q-Line trolley also service downtown.
+In 2023, the city announced plans to relocate the Wichita Transit Center from its longtime site at South Topeka and East William streets to a new facility in Delano.
+The move is intended to modernize the system's main hub, improve passenger amenities, and better connect bus routes with adjacent redevelopment projects in the downtown core.

-BNSF Railway and Union Pacific Railroad operate freight rail lines which run north-south through downtown Wichita, parallel to Santa Fe Avenue.
+BNSF Railway and Union Pacific Railroad operate freight rail lines which run north–south through downtown Wichita, parallel to Santa Fe Avenue.
 There has been no passenger rail service to Wichita since 1979.
 Union Station, the former passenger rail station in the city, has since been repurposed as an office building.